Vividhsm/VIVIDH-ENG21CS0481/README.md

-This app.py file contains the code which is presesnt in cos=despaces.(Morphle labs exam)
+This app.py file contains the code which is presesnt in codespaces.(Morphle labs exam)